Recent Book Release & News

 Author: Derek Cunningham

 In this study the Japanese language is used in an attempt to translate various words in the Hebrew Bible.
 This attempt was prompted by previous studies that revealed the constellations surrounding the asterism “The Summer Triangle” maps the stars to the shape of the continents of Earth, and that the angle of orientation required to create this star map overlay is encoded in the Great Pyramids of Giza (2).
 Additional studies since then have identified a possible link to the area of Irkutsk in Russia, where the modified “North Pole” region would ancient have been drawn.
-At this location is a large geoglyph field was discovered (see khyung the Stone Age Astronaut).
-As linguistic studies suggest that the Japanese language (which is tungustic) is related to languages spoken in Turkey (5.6), it was decided here to undertake a study to determine if there is any possibility of an ancient 11,000 year old link between Japanese and Hebrew.
+At this location is a large geoglyph field was discovered (see 400,000 Years of Stone Age Science).
+As linguistic studies suggest that the Japanese language (which is Tungustic) is related to languages spoken in Turkey (5.6), it was decided here to undertake a study to determine if there is any possibility of an ancient 11,000 year old link between Japanese and Hebrew.
 The data presented here appears to supports previous linguistic work that suggest many world languages have an upper paleolithic-era origin; and suggests that anciently the area of Irkutsk was probably an important religious center, with links to both the Mediterranean and East Asia.

 Some evidence exists that ancient societies around the world perhaps understood human psychology to a much higher degree than we normally give them credit for.
 The widespread division of societies into four distinct groups probably first occurred in the “stone age” at the time population started to increase and small civilizations first began with groups larger than a few hundred people.
 Within these societies would have existed (1) the restless warriors, (2) religious leaders (who through their study of the night sky would perhaps have doubled as early scientists), (3) mercantile merchants, and (4) builders.
 In fact, if one sees an overlap with modern civilization, that is not really surprising.
 The division matches the different social groups present within all societies.
 The Warrior is impulsive and driven by a constant need to take risks, the religious or scientific leaders are those who are more thoughtful and will concentrate for long periods on one problem, the Merchants are a mix of the above, and the builders are the equivalent of todays workers.
 In many ways each group develops almost naturally, and the presence of each group is ultimately important for the society to survive.
 It is thus also unsurprising that cultures throughout the centuries all appear similar.